Journey mapping in NGOs: volunteer management

 How to create a journey map for volunteer management

+Like on any other map, there is some basic information that should be visualized on any journey map: steps, touchpoint and most importantly the emotional journey of the persona.
 The following type of information can help you on a journey map to analyze volunteer management.

 Make sure you are tackling all necessary phases of voluntary engagement, including the onboarding phase, training, and the phase after the volunteer has left.
 This helps to make sure that your efforts towards the volunteer do not disappear right after the onboarding.